NeonSludge/ansible-dns-inventory/README.md

 ### Config file

-`ansible-dns-inventory` uses an YAML configuration file.
+`ansible-dns-inventory` uses a YAML configuration file.
 It looks for an `ansible-dns-inventory.yaml` file inside these directories (in this specific order):

 * `.` (current working directory)
 * `~/.ansible/`